hemberg-lab/MicroExonator/README.md

 # Configuration

 Before running MicroExonator you need to have certain files in the `MicroExonator/` directory.
+By default, all the downloaded files and the results will be stored in the `MicroExonator/` folder which means that several GBs of disk space may be required.
 First, you need to create a `config.yaml`, which should contain the path of the input files and certain paramethers.
 The format for the `config.yaml` file is shown below:

     Genome_fasta : /path/to/Genome.fa
     Gene_anontation_bed12 : /path/to/ensembl.bed12